Neighbourhood CIL bidding round 2025

 Sometimes infrastructure improvements may need support from the borough or county council to be delivered.
 For borough council infrastructure, please get in touch with the IDC Team at the email address above to be put in touch with the relevant officer.
 For county council infrastructure for the local community, Surrey County Council has provided the following guidance:

 The Neighbourhood CIL Fund is required to be spent in consultation with local communities.
 Residents’ and local councillors’ views were sought on community priorities via engagement meetings and a borough-wide survey between March and May 2025 to guide the allocation of NCIL funds.
-The responses will be taken into account in the assessment of applications by the Developer Contributions Advisory Group on 30 September and 2 October 2025, and by the Corporate Management Committee in Autumn.
+The responses will be taken into account in the assessment of applications by the Developer Contributions Advisory Group in Autumn, and then by the Corporate Management Committee later this year.